lytedev/dotfiles/readme.md

 order to have your OS-specific applications be configured and common applications configured for the host OS.

-There's a handy `fzf`-based script that makes this super easy:
+There's a handy `fzf`-based script that makes this super easy (note that you can select multiple environments with TAB):

-    dotfiles-link-environments # note that you can select multiple with TAB
+    dotfiles-link-environments

 You can also list the possible environments:

     cat $DOTFILES_PATH/common/envs

-And then link them yourself (note the replacing of slashes with dashes):
+And then link them yourself (note that environments must be in $ENV_PATH and cannot be nested, so replacing slashes with dashes is a nice way to show what's going on):

     ln -s (pwd)/os/linux $ENV_PATH/os-linux
     ln -s (pwd)/os/linux/arch $ENV_PATH/os-linux-arch